xlandscape/xOffFieldSoilRisk/README.md

 * XDrift, a spray-drift model based on Rautmann drift values ( [https://doi.org/10.1016/j.softx.2020.100610](https://doi.org/10.1016/j.softx.2020.100610)).
 See `\model\variant\XSprayDrift\README` for further details.
-* An exemplary schematic landscape scenario consisting of a 100m x 100m habitat next to a 100m x 100m field.
+* An exemplary schematic landscape scenario consisting of a 100 m x 100 m habitat next to a 100 m x 100 m field.
 See `\scenario\schematic-100x100\README` for further details.
 * Two R risk analysis scripts.
 See `\model\variant\RiskAnalysis\README` for further details.

 ## Getting Started
-XOffFieldSoil is xcopy-deployable and is tested to run on a range of hardware.
+XOffFieldSoil is portable and is tested to run on a range of hardware.

 ### Prerequisites
 XOffFieldSoil requires a 64-bit Windows to run.